casey/just/README.md

 The `lists` setting<sup>master</sup> allows values that are lists of strings.
 It is currently unstable and will change in backwards incompatible ways.

-This section documents behavior when `set lists` is enabled.
+This section documents the behavior of `set lists`.

 Variadic recipe parameters are lists of strings instead of single space-separated strings.